-Weather: More wet and wild days ahead
+Wild weather: Falling trees hit cars, block roads overnight - and there's more to come

 • Your weather: Showers and thunderstorms for much of central New Zealand

+Heavy rain also caused havoc yesterday with slips blocking roads, heavy rain flooding buildings and strong winds downing power lines and bringing a tree down on a house.

+A locked-down New Zealand had to batten down the hatches as the wet and windy storm battered the country.

-Firefighters used chainsaws to remove a tree that smashed into a home's roof on Hume Dr in Auckland's Hillcrest about 3.30pm.
+Firefighters used chainsaws to remove a tree that smashed onto a roof on Hume Dr in Hillcrest about 3.30pm.

-At about 7pm, police were called to Pukekohe where trees had fallen onto a van.
+At about 7pm, police were called to Pukekohe where trees had fallen on to a van.

 High winds also lashed Wellington, and earlier across Canterbury, where gusts hit 104km/h at Le Bons Bay on Banks Peninsula just before midday.